yeraydiazdiaz/lunr.py/docs/languages.md

 ... ]
 ```

-> New in 0.5.0: `lunr` now accepts more than one language
+> New in 0.5.0: the `lunr` function now accepts more than one language

-Simply define specify one or more [ISO-639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the language(s) of you documents in the `languages` parameter to the `lunr` function.
+Simply define specify one or more [ISO-639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the language(s) of your documents in the `languages` parameter to the `lunr` function.

 !!!
 Note
-    In previous versions of Lunr the parameter's name is `language` and accepted a single string.
+    In versions of Lunr prior to 0.5.0 the parameter's name is `language` and accepted a single string.

-You may pass a single string to `languages`:
+If you have a single language you can pass the language code in `languages`:

 ```python
 >>> from lunr import lunr